Grain-free, gluten-free refined sugar-free almond flour pancakes. This easy and delicious paleo pancake recipe is sure to please the whole family!

-Measure out a scant ¼ cup of batter and pour into the skillet.
+Measure out ¼ cup of batter and pour into the skillet.

-Cook until the sides of the pancakes firm up and a bubble or two escapes from the top, about 3 to 4 of minutes.
+Cook until the sides of the pancakes firm up and a bubble or two escapes from the top, about 2 to 3 minutes.

 Carefully flip the pancakes (these are a little more fragile than wheat flour pancakes), cook an additional 45 seconds to 1 minute then repeat with remaining batter.